benjamineruvieru/react-native-type-animation/README.md

 - `deleteCount`: The number of characters to delete before typing (backspacing).

-- `deletionSpeed`: The speed at which characters are deleted (backspace speed, in milliseconds).
+- `deletionSpeed`: The speed at which characters are deleted from this sequence (backspace speed, in milliseconds).
 The default is 100, but you can specify a custom value for individual sequences.

-- `typeSpeed`: The speed at which characters are typed (typing speed, in milliseconds).
+- `typeSpeed`: The speed at which characters are typed in this sequence(typing speed, in milliseconds).
 The default is 100, but you can specify a custom value for individual sequences.

 #### `direction` String